-Project: Design, build and demonstrate the hardware and software of your own microprocessor-based educational toy.
+Project: Propose, design, build, and demonstrate your own microprocessor-based educational toy

 As microprocessors have become smaller and less expensive, they have become embedded in many everyday devices, including toys: from small handheld games to sizable remote-control toyairplanes.
 In fact, some of the most advanced toys nowadays consist of tried and true toys of yesteryear enhanced with microprocessors to allow remote control, more realistic sounds, and intelligent interaction with their environments.

 The goal of this section is for students to experience the complete life cycle of a substantial, creative project in computer science and engineering.
 Student teams in this section propose, design, build, and demonstrate their own microprocessor-based educational toy.
 In the first half of the course, you will learn how to create digital logic circuits and use this knowledge to implement and program a working microprocessor on a field-programmable gate array (FPGA).
 In the second half of the course, your team designs, builds, and demonstrates their own educational toy.
 The toy is implemented as an assembly-language program running on the team’s own microprocessor.
 Toys use a variety of I/O devices, such as a speaker, microphone, keyboard, mouse, LCD and VGA displays, secure digital card, serial port, and FFT co-processor.